Video 145 people reportedly 'pricked' in syringe attack at music festival in France

 145 people reportedly 'pricked' in syringe attack at music festival in France

-Police in France said 14 people have been arrested after 145 people reported being "pricked," possibly by syringes, at a nationwide music festival on Saturday.
-ABC News’ Tom Soufi Burridge reports.
+Police in France say that 14 people have been arrested after 145 people reported being ‘pricked’, possibly by syringes, at a nationwide music festival on Saturday.

 June 24, 2025